Yes, I had to check the spelling of shenanigans. Before they began in earnest, I made a start indoors.

 Talking about persistence, getting the camera out and framing up for photos mid-flight was a challenge.
 The flights were only 5 or 15 seconds long!
 But several decent shots were taken as the sled sailed high above the gutters of our carport and sometimes right over the roof.

 It was a marvel really, feeling the almost imperceptible tension in the thread and watching the impossibly frail contraption straining away all pumped up.
-And at some amazing line angles.
-Only to accelerate wildly away before collapsing into a mess with a distinct rustling noise.
-Then with a gentle jiggle or two, the thing would suddenly reinflate and climb away—with spars intact, somehow!
+And all this at some amazing line angles, only to accelerate wildly away before collapsing into a mess with a distinct rustling noise.
+Then, with a gentle jiggle or two, the thing would suddenly reinflate and climb away—with spars intact, somehow!

 Some video footage was taken, to be duly posted online.
 A local cat did a cameo appearance in at least one of the takes.
-The furred kind, not a jazz musician ;-)
+The furred kind, that is, not a jazz musician. ;-)

-Future kites in this Indoor Series will be photographed in various large indoor locations.
+Future kites in this Indoor Series might be photographed in various large indoor locations.
 But there is still the possibility of occasional late-afternoon outdoor flights after the breeze has totally "glassed off."
-Perhaps even some night flights in still air, illuminated by a full moon.
+Perhaps even some night flights in still air may take place, illuminated by a full moon.

 Click or tap on the photo below to see it in hi-res: